This course requires 2 options.

 Involves inventing/developing exciting new prototypes to address real needs and opportunity that exist within our community/society.
 Innovation is a key component going forward in most aspects of life and is the foundation of this course.

-• Students will further develop skills such as MIG/TIG welding and laminating, in the development of a prototype
+•Students will further develop skills such as MIG/TIG welding and laminating, in the development of a prototype of their idea.

 Identifying a product idea.